FDSN/StationXML/docs/level-channel.rst

       URI of any type of external report, such as data quality reports.

-      This type contains a Uniform Resource Identifier (URI) and and description for external information that users may want to reference.
+      This type contains a Uniform Resource Identifier (URI) and description for external information that users may want to reference.